bhargav-yarlagadda/Net-Scan/readme.md

-# NetworkScanner
+# Network Scanner Project

-NetworkScanner is a Django web application that scans your local network for connected devices, displaying their IP addresses, MAC addresses, and device names.
-This application helps users monitor their network and understand connected devices.
+This project is a network scanner built using **Django** and **Scapy**.
+It scans your local network to discover devices and provides detailed information such as IP addresses, MAC addresses, hostnames, and inferred device types.
+The scanner utilizes ARP requests to detect active devices and attempts to identify their types through MAC address lookups.

 ## Features

-- **Device Discovery**: Automatically scans the network to find all connected devices.
-- **Device Information**: Displays IP addresses, MAC addresses, and device names.
-- **User-Friendly Interface**: Simple and clean web interface for easy interaction.
-- **Public IP Display**: Shows the public IP address of your network.

-## Technologies Used

-- **Django**: Python web framework for building the application.
-- **Scapy**: Python library for network packet manipulation and scanning.
-- **Requests**: Library for making HTTP requests, used to fetch public IP.
-- **HTML/CSS**: Basic web technologies for front-end design.
+- **Local Network Scanning:** Automatically discover devices in a specified IP range using ARP requests.
+- **Device Information:** Retrieve details for each device, including:
+  - IP Address
+  - MAC Address
+  - Hostname (if available)
+  - Device Type (inferred from the MAC address)
+- **MAC Address Lookup:** Identify device manufacturers using an external MAC address lookup API.

 ## Installation

+### Prerequisites

+- Python 3.x
+- Django
+- Scapy
+- Requests library

 ### Prerequisites